Languages with Type Inference: OCaml, Scala, Haskell

 "/tmp/foo/bar"

-remove empty directory import System.Directory
+remove empty directory open Unix

 removeDirectory "/tmp/foodir"